Navigating Career Transitions in Vancouver and Across BC: From Uncertainty to a Real Plan

 Career counselling adds structure and strategy to that process.
 Together, we identify what energizes you, what no longer fits, and what possibilities align with your current season of life.

-Understanding the Vancouver and BC Landscape
+Understanding the Vancouver, Squamish, and BC Landscape

 Despite the contrast, the experience is similar.
 Many people feel stretched thin, performing well on the outside while quietly running on empty.
 The drive that fuels achievement can also make it difficult to rest, reflect, or realign when something no longer fits.